mattcarlotta/nvi/docs/nvi.1.md

 \-- [command]{.underline}

-:   A system command to run in a forked child process that has been assigned with the parsed ENVs.
+:   A system command to run in a child process that has been assigned with the parsed ENVs.
 This should be last flag defined, therefore anything placed after it will be consumed as part of the system command.

 # EXIT STATUS